 It was a true Rendering Nightmare for a 3D animation student – Kang Jin-Gyu.
 The ambitious graduation project he and his team took on would have taken more than six months to render using all of the school computers.

 Kang Jin-Gyu has always dreamed of becoming a professional 3D artist which propelled him to make a full 3D animation short as his final graduation project.
 After a thoughtful consideration of available options and doing some research, he decided to give GarageFarm.NET a try.
-He liked the time and the cost of the farm, and most importantly, he was able to successfully finish the rendering before the deadline.
+He liked the time and render farm costs, and most importantly, he was able to successfully finish the rendering before the deadline.

 Kang Jin-Gyu felt compelled to share his experience with others so we talked a little about our farm, why he chose it, what are the benefits of using it, and, as a little bonus, how to use it.

 If you are an aspiring filmmaker and you are new to cloud rendering, you will find this interview very helpful.